State of Washington Classified Job Specification

 Class Series Concept

-This series works in the Department of Labor & Industries.
-The Safety and Health Specialist is required to successfully maintain the Federally approved state occupational safety and health program and meet the authorizing statue, Chapter 49.17 RCW, the Washington Industrial Safety and Health Act (WISHA).
-The approved State program at the Department of Labor and Industries must be maintained as-effective-as the national Federal OSHA program including enforcement, consultation, rules, regulations, policies and procedures.
-The series represent the predominant professional classifications necessary to maintain Federal approval.
-The work is focused on ensuring employers comply with safety and health standards, general duty clauses and employee safety laws, rules and regulations and to facilitate violation penalties.
+This is a professional series within the Department of Labor & Industries that is required to successfully maintain the federally approved state occupational safety and health program and meet the authorizing statute, Chapter 49.17 RCW, the Washington Industrial Safety and Health Act at the Department of Labor and Industries.
+This series represents the predominant professional classifications necessary to maintain federal requirements and approval in regards to consultation, internal training, rulemaking, policy development, Voluntary Protection Program, Safety Through Achieving Recognition Together, education and outreach, and safety and health discrimination.
+The work includes assisting and ensuring employers understand how to meet safety and health requirements, general duty clauses and employee safety laws, rules and regulations and to reduce hazards in their workplaces.
+Work also includes developing safety and health policies, rules, and laws, evaluating and addressing safety and health discrimination allegations.

 Definition